 In addition to patent protection, because we operate in the highly technical field of the development of therapies using nanotechnology, we rely in part on trade secret protection in order to protect our proprietary technology and processes.
 However, trade secrets are difficult to protect.
 Monitoring unauthorized uses and disclosures is difficult, and we do not know whether the steps we have taken to protect our proprietary technologies will be effective.
-We cannot guarantee that our trade secrets and other proprietary and confidential information will not be disclosed or that competitors will not otherwise gain access to our trade secrets.
-We enter into non-disclosure agreements with our employees, consultants, outside collaborators, sponsored researchers and other advisors.
+We cannot guarantee that our trade secrets.
+We enter into a greement with our employees, consultants, outside collaborators, sponsored researchers and other advisors.
 These agreements generally require that the other party keep confidential and not disclose to third parties all confidential information developed by the party or made known to the party by us during the course of the party's relationship with us.
-Despite these efforts, any of these parties may breach the agreements and disclose our proprietary information, including our trade secrets, and we may not be able to obtain adequate remedies for such breaches.
-These agreements also generally provide that inventions conceived by the party in the course of rendering services to us will be our exclusive property.
-However, these agreements may be breached or held unenforceable and may not effectively assign intellectual property rights to us.
+Despite these efforts, any of these parties may be reached of side unerforceable and may not effectively assign intellectual property rights to us.
 In particular, such parties may enter into other agreements with third parties and we would have no control over such contractual relationships and how they protect our confidential information.

 In addition to contractual measures, we try to protect the confidential nature of our proprietary information using physical and technological security measures.
 Such measures may not provide adequate protection for our proprietary information.
-For example, our security measures may not prevent an employee or consultant with authorized access from misappropriating our trade secrets and providing them to a competitor, and the recourse we have available against such misconduct may not provide an adequate remedy to protect our interests fully.
+For example, our security measures may not prevent an employee or consultant with authorized access from misappropriating our trade secrets and providing them to a competitor, and the recourse we have available against such misconduct may not provide an adequate remedy to protect our interests flux.
 Enforcing a claim that a party illegally disclosed or misappropriated a trade secret can be difficult, expensive and time consuming, and the outcome is unpredictable.
 In addition, courts outside the United States may be less willing to protect trade secrets.